The page you requested does not exist. A search for visit calendar display resulted in this page.

 2,125miles

-The Museum's DC-3 was built in 1940 for American Airlines.
-It has seen service with various airlines and flown over 20,000 hours.
+After a career of over 63,000 flight hours, the DC-3 was purchased by The Museum of Flight in 1987.
 It now wears the livery of Alaska Airlines, which operated many DC-3s and C-47s after World War II.